el-rotny/shopify-impact-theme/README.md

 $ gem install compass
 ```

 Foundation now uses bower to install the foundation dependancies.
-To keep dependacies outside of the shopify theme directory, make sure your theme directory is in na empty dir which will use as the "Project Root".
+To keep Foundation dependancies outside of the shopify theme directory, we need to put the theme dir in empty dir which we will call the  "Project Root".

 Install the CLI